Vavassor/AftString-Documentation/_sources/reference/aft-string/functions/aft-string-copy.txt

     Create a copy of a string.

-    The copy inherits the :term:`allocator` associated with the original string.
+    The resulting string is not associated with an :term:`allocator`.
-    See also :ref:`allocator-propagation`.

     :param string: the string
     :return: a copy